tudat-team/tudat-space/docs/source/_src_getting_started/_src_examples/pygmo_examples/pygmo_orbit_optimization.rst

 formulation are:

-1. the spacecraft must be able to observe most of the asteroid's surface (or maximize the mean value of the absolute longitude with respect to Itokawa over the full propagation;
+1. the spacecraft must be able to observe most of the asteroid's surface (or maximize the mean value of the absolute latitude with respect to Itokawa over the full propagation;
 2. the spacecraft must be close to the asteroid (or minimize the mean value of the distance from the asteroid's center of mass over the full propagation).